 ARTICLE 1: AUTHORITY and SCOPE

 1.1 The University Senate is the primary legislative body at the University of Oregon.
-Its authority comes from the 1876 University of Oregon Charter, Oregon Revised Statutes

-352.010 and 352.004, and most recently from the University of Oregon Constitution adopted 19 May 2010 by the Faculty Assembly and approved by University President Richard Lariviere on 13 Aug 2010.
+Its authority comes from the University of Oregon Constitution adopted 19 May 2010 by the Faculty Assembly and approved by University President Richard Lariviere on 13 Aug 2010.

 The responsibilities and limitations of the authority bestowed on the Senate by the Faculty Assembly are described in Sections 1.1 – 1.4 of the University of Oregon Constitution, including the statement that the Faculty Assembly delegates its daily governance authority to the University Senate.